Titanium-ALarx7/HP-ProteinPrediction-SCN/README.md

 In this repository, we provide examples of **A**ttention **S**trong **C**orrelated **N**etwork(**A-SCN**) model and **Configuration Mapping** method to solve the protein folding prediction problems.
 The molecular chains here are 19mer theoretical proteins of two-dimensional lattice HP model.
 For comparision, we also provide several standard NN models on the same task to show the improvement brought by A-SCN and CM.

 ## Model Illustration
-(可能这一段应该放到最开始的地方)
-In this section, we briefly introduce the mechanism of our own model AttentionNN-HPSCC and our own version of Conditional Random Field.
+In this section, we briefly introduce the mechanism of our own model AttentionNN-HPSCC and our own version of Conditional Random Field(CRF).
-> More Details are Shown in Paper(links)
+> More Details are Shown in Paper(link to be added)

-In each python script, we realize the construction and training process of the neural network models. and also the evaluation of predicting accuracies, based on Tensorflow 1.15.
+Each python script concludes the construction and training process of the neural network models, and also the evaluation of predicting accuracies, based on Tensorflow 1.15.
-We provide a data making script to produce and partition training sets and data sets of HP 19mer chains.
+We provide a data processing script to produce and partition training sets and test sets of HP 19mer chains.
 The repository [vvoelz/HPSandbox](https://github.com/vvoelz/HPSandbox) provides the raw data of HP proteins.

 ## Repository Contents
 + Network Model Scripts: